 - Be documented via dated signature or via Finance/Research Dashboard certification.

 - Reviewer: The Reviewer reviews each transaction to evaluate accuracy and supporting documentation.

 - Approver: The Approver is responsible for verifying the legitimacy, appropriateness, and necessity of transactions posted.

 - Ensure that the reported activity is accurate, complete, appropriate, and supported by adequate documentation.

 The University system of record is the Banner Finance system and is used for reconciling departmental organizations.
-University departments are not permitted to establish or operate independent accounting systems without approval by the Senior Vice President for Finance and Administration and the Executive Director of Audit and Compliance Services.
+University departments are not permitted to establish or operate independent accounting systems without approval by the Senior Vice President and CFO and the Executive Director of Audit and Compliance Services.
 For those departments that have an approved independent system, that system can be referenced for supplemental detail in support of departmental reconciliations.

 Resources for Index Reconciliation

 Reconciliation of index reconciliations can be recorded within the Finance Dashboard or Research Dashboard, which show detailed transactional and encumbrance activity, including Personnel detail.
 This is the preferred and recommended method for recording the Reconciliation.

 Other resources exist to show monthly activity and detail for index certifications:

 - Report FGRBDSC (Organization Budget Status)